 Those who didn’t read the first book could easily read this book and still catch up with what had happened earlier.
 Usually, when the author re-telling the story from the first book, I would be annoyed, but not this one because the explanation wasn’t lengthy.

 The synopsis pretty much summed up what transpired in the book.
-There’s not many plot twist and no cliffhanger as well.
-By the time I finished reading this book, I pretty much have an idea of what to look forward to in the next following few more books in the series.
+There are not many plot twists and no cliffhangers as well.
+By the time I finished reading this book, I pretty much had an idea of what to look forward to in the next following few more books in the series.

 Lady & The Vamp